 Cultivate healthy, appreciative, and transparent relationships between owners, customers, suppliers.

-Promote cross training and skill development among owners to promote generalist abilities.
+Promote cross training and skill development among owners.

 Be open to conflict, critique, and criticism for the purpose of being flexible to change.